jrutgeer/ROS2_assorted_docs/SMACC2/README.md

 ### So... asynchronous state machines?

-The solution to above issue is the use of an asynchronous state machine.
+The solution to above issue is to use an asynchronous state machine.
 The processing of an asynchronous state machine is split into:
 - A `scheduler`, which receives events and stores them into a queue, and
 - A `processor`, which sequentially gets an event from the scheduler and processes it in the state machine.